fmillion/docs/Plex-Reverse-Proxy-for-Docker.md

 ## Creating a new Plex Docker container

-For this example, I will assume your folders are as follows (please change the commands to point to your actual folders):
+For this example, I will assume the folders on your Docker *host* are as follows (please change the commands to point to your actual folders):

-* Configuration folder: /data/plex/config
+* Configuration folder: `/data/plex/config`
-* Transcode folder: /data/plex/transcode
+* Transcode folder: `/data/plex/transcode`
-* Media folder: /media
+* Media folder: `/media`

 1. Create a new virtual network to run your Plex container on.

         host:# docker network create plexnet

-    (You can name the network anything you like, but it must be the same in all commands.)
+    (You can name the network anything you like, but it must be the same in all commands.
+You may also use an existing network if you have one as long as you use the same network for the proxy.)

 1. Start a Plex docker container in this network, making the correct bind mounts: